SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Linear Program

 This substitution gives the following linear program:

-\TheSDF{} plans to charge no transaction commission (i.e. set $\varepsilon$ to $0$) in its \SPEEDEX{} deployment.
-This makes the linear program into an instance of the maximum circulation problem (i.e. variable $y_{AB}$ denotes the "flow" from vertex $A$ to vertex $B$).
+The Stellar implementation charges no transaction commission (i.e., sets $\varepsilon$ to $0$) in its \SPEEDEX{} deployment.
+This makes the linear program into an instance of the maximum circulation problem (i.e., variable $y_{\asset{A},\asset{B}}$ denotes the flow from vertex $\asset{A}$ to vertex $\asset{B}$).
 It is well known that the constraint matrices of these problems are totally unimodular (Chapter 19, Example 4 \cite{schrijver1998theory}).
 This means that it always has an integral solution (Theorem 19.1, \cite{schrijver1998theory}) and can be solved by specialized algorithms (such as those outlined in \cite{kiraly2012efficient}).
 Some of these algorithms run substantially faster than general simplex-based solvers.